ember-learn/annual-community-survey/2019/survey-preview-blog.md

 It is with this five-year milestone in mind that we have decided to centralize the survey process by porting to an official [annual community survey repo](https://github.com/ember-learn/annual-community-survey).

-We’d like to get as much feedback as possible from the Ember Community before we go live, and we invite you to review [the tentative list of 2019 survey questions](https://github.com/ember-learn/annual-community-survey/blob/master/2019/survey-questions.md) this weekend and submit any feedback on the repo's [issues page].
+We’d like to get as much feedback as possible from the Ember Community before we go live, and we invite you to review [the tentative list of 2019 survey questions](https://github.com/ember-learn/annual-community-survey/blob/master/2019/survey-questions.md) this weekend and submit any feedback on the repo's [issues page](https://github.com/ember-learn/annual-community-survey/issues).
 We're hoping that this workflow will allow us to address community feedback more effectively, but more importantly, we are hoping that using a 'public forum' format for comments and suggestions will be a much more engaging experience than filling out a form or emailing an intern.

 We're hoping for our biggest response rate in